 In addition, Kauffman school staff, coaches, sponsors and volunteers shall not permit, condone or tolerate any form of hazing or bullying or plan, direct, encourage, assist, engage or participate in any activity that involves hazing or bullying.
-School staff will report incidents of hazing and bullying to the Dean of Students.
+School staff will report incidents of hazing and bullying to the Dean of This document is for informational purposes.
+The information in this document may be changed without notice subject to subsequent approval by the Board of Directors of the Ewing Marion Kauffman School as set forth in the Official School Board Policies of the Ewing Marion Kauffman School, Inc. Students.
 Students and parents/guardians should report concerns regarding hazing and bullying to the Dean of Students.
 The Dean of Students shall promptly investigate all complaints of hazing and bullying and shall administer appropriate discipline to all individuals who violate this policy.
 School staff members who violate this policy may be disciplined or terminated.
 The Dean of Students will provide for appropriate training designed to assist staff, coaches, sponsors and volunteers in identifying, preventing and responding to incidents of hazing and bullying.

-The Kauffman school shall annually inform students, parents/guardians, school staff, and volunteers that hazing and bullying is prohibited.
+The Kauffman School shall annually inform students, parents/guardians, school staff, and volunteers that hazing and bullying is prohibited.
 This notification may occur through the distribution of the written policy, publication in handbooks, presentations at assemblies or verbal instructions at the start of an activity period or program.